tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/数据迁移/控制台自助开启 COS_intl_en.md

 ### Step 3.
 Set COS in the cluster
 >!The COS bucket and the cluster must be in the same region.

-1. Enter the [EMR Console](https://console.cloud.tencent.com/emr) and click a cluster ID in **Cluster List** to enter the cluster details page.
+1. Log in to the [EMR Console](https://console.cloud.tencent.com/emr), and click the ID/Name of a target cluster on the **Cluster** page to enter the cluster details page.
 ![](https://main.qcloudimg.com/raw/c1555c479499b401cf8f55d346fd3297.png)
 2. In **Software Info** > **COS Access**, click **Set**.
 ![](https://main.qcloudimg.com/raw/110d1ee209f59db7079ecbbe8ef9cfa0.png)